 Eighty percent (80%) of participants in The RDO Challenge reported having a conversation about alcohol and 53% said they saved more than $50 by reducing their alcohol consumption.

-The second RDO Challenge is currently underway with even more participants committing to take alcohol free days, reduce their drinking levels and change the alcohol culture in the construction industry.
+The second RDO Challenge took place in October 2019 with even more participants committing to take alcohol free days, reduce their drinking levels and change the alcohol culture in the construction industry.

 Like what we did?